quintel/documentation/docs/main/electricity-storage.md

 ### Forecasting behaviour

 When this type of behaviour is selected, charging and discharging by the electricity storage technology no longer depends on the **willingness to pay** and the **willingness to accept**.
-Instead, it is uses an algorithm to determine optimal moments in the year for charging and discharging.
+Instead, it uses an algorithm to determine optimal moments in the year for charging and discharging.

 You can read more about this in [the forecasting documentation](battery-forecasting.md).